 Whether you want to be formal and follow the communication guidelines or relaxed and friendly when interacting with the team – it’s totally up to you.
 Ukrainian developers are pretty flexible and can quickly adapt to your company’s communication standards.

 In our experience, the style of communication is shaped by each company individually.
-We Ukrainians don’t have formalization defining our daily activities like a siesta in Spain or Japanese social hierarchy and attitude towards those higher in rank.
+Ukrainians don’t have deeply rooted behavior patterns in the daily activities like siesta in Spain or Japanese social hierarchy and attitude towards those higher in rank.
 As a nation, we are pretty adaptive, so the client can choose a company and instill a desirable atmosphere inside the outsourcing group.
 The reality is, in the same room, you can find teams having different communication patterns.
 The same holds true for NCube.
 With us, it’s the client’s company who sets the tone for the remote software development team.

 Ukrainian developers have a positive mindset, high levels of responsibility, and open-mindedness.
 Most importantly, the developers already have experience working with clients from Europe and North America.
 Many of them have worked abroad or took over wide distributed projects.
 Ukrainian developers can exceed the client’s expectations in terms of work, but it takes effort, a great deal of attention and the right people.

 English is the official language of Ukrainian IT sector – nearly 80% of specialists have Intermediate or higher proficiency.
 Due to the fact that almost all developers need to communicate directly with the client, English skills are vital to be considered for a position.